ayufan/esphome-components/README.md

 A component to support [E1.31](https://www.doityourselfchristmas.com/wiki/index.php?title=E1.31_(Streaming-ACN)_Protocol).
 This allows to control addressable LEDs over WiFi, by pushing data right into LEDs.

-The most popular application would be: [JINX](http://www.live-leds.de/jinx-v1-3-with-resizable-mainwindow-real-dmx-and-sacne1-31/).
+The most popular application to push data would be: [JINX](http://www.live-leds.de/jinx-v1-3-with-resizable-mainwindow-real-dmx-and-sacne1-31/).

 ```yaml
 e131: